funkybooboo/funkybooboo/README.md

 # 💫 About Me:
-I’m Nate Stott, a Computer Science senior at Utah State University, set to graduate in December 2024.
-My academic and professional journey has been shaped by a blend of rigorous coursework, impactful research, and practical experience.
+Hi my name is Nate Stott, I am a Computer Science senior at Utah State University, set to graduate in December 2024.
+Currently, I am concluding my work at Dr. Mario’s Direct Lab, where I focus on robotics and systems intelligence, particularly in upgrading electric bus infrastructure to improve efficiency and functionality.

-Currently, I’m immersed in Dr. Mario’s Direct Lab, focusing on robots and systems intelligence.
-My work involves upgrading electric bus infrastructure, leveraging advanced technologies to improve system efficiency and functionality.
-This role allows me to explore the practical applications of robotics and intelligent systems in a dynamic research environment.

-In a previous role, I collaborated with Vicki Allan and Ha Nguyen on a project to enhance coding education through artificial intelligence.
-This experience deepened my understanding of AI and its potential to transform learning experiences.

-My internship at iFIT was particularly formative, teaching me how to navigate a formal software team setting.
-I developed user-friendly web interfaces and contributed to backend development, all while working within a structured team environment.
-This experience honed my skills in collaboration, communication, and adherence to industry best practices, preparing me to excel in professional software development settings.
+I am excited to announce that I will be moving to Erie, PA, to join Provider Resources Inc. as a Junior Software Engineer.
+I look forward to contributing to the team and gaining valuable industry experience while building lasting professional relationships.

+As a lifelong learner, I plan to pursue a Master’s degree in Computer Science and explore additional technical certifications to further enhance my skills.
+I am also passionate about contributing to open-source software projects, believing that collaboration and knowledge sharing are key to innovation in the tech community.

-From leading the development of an AI-assisted dating service to creating an EV charger reservation system, I’ve tackled a range of complex challenges and delivered user-centric solutions.
-I’m passionate about continuing to drive technological innovation and am eager to connect with industry professionals for future opportunities and collaborations.
-Feel free to reach out via email or LinkedIn to explore potential synergies or discuss the latest in technology.
+I am eager to connect with industry professionals for collaboration and growth opportunities.
+Feel free to reach out via email or LinkedIn to discuss potential synergies or the latest advancements in technology.

 ## 🌐 Socials: